 What am I, what are we?
 I am/ we are NOT my/your physical body I am/ we are NOT my/your thoughts I am/ we are NOT my/your emotions I am/ we are a witness/a reflection of life Agree.
-Thank you Thanks to all who supported my journey directly and indirectly, thanks to:

-My dear supervisors, Guðbjörg R. Jóhannesdóttir and Sofie Lebech for warmth, attentive presence and for opening doors.
+Thank you my dear supervisors, Guðbjörg R. Jóhannesdóttir and Sofie Lebech for warmth, attentive presence and for opening doors my fellow travellers, Annika, Charlotte, Iury, John, Jörgen, and Tanja for friendship, inspiration and listening the members of the Agenda 2030 Graduate Shcool for endless inspiration collaborators and interviewees, humans and more-than-humans for generosity